tgood13/ChessAI/README.md

 # Good-Chess

 ## Description
-An offline singleplayer chess game.
-Players can enter their name, select their color, and select which AI to play against.
+A singleplayer chess game where players can enter their name, select their color, and select which AI to play against.
+The 'Good' in 'Good Chess' is there because it is my last name!

 ## Required:
 - Python 3.x